Bank Account Opening in UAE

 • Islamic banks

 UAE banks are expanding their services to cater to Islamic financial requirements, with 23 Islamic bank windows and eight full-fledged Islamic banks making up nearly 20% of the country’s banking sector.
-These institutions cater to both local and international customers, offer banking services in Arabic and English, and comply with international regulations.
+These institutions cater to local and international customers, offer banking services in Arabic and English, and comply with global regulations.

 Banks in the UAE The following is a list of Dubai banks